villekf/OMEGA-doc/docs/source/usage.rst

 GATE specific settings
 ^^^^^^^^^^^^^^^^^^^^^^
 | ``options.obtain_trues = false;``, applies to GATE data load only.
-If true, stores trues separately.
+If true, stores trues separately in ``SinTrues``.
 | ``options.reconstruct_trues = false;``, if the trues have been separately stored, reconstruct those if true.
 | ``options.store_scatter = false;``, applies to GATE data load only.
 If true, stores scatter separately.
 Set the type of scatter to store using the below variable.
+Stored in ``SinScatter``.
 | ``options.scatter_components = [1 1 0 0];``, the scatter to store.
 First: Compton in phantom.
 Second: Compton in detector.
 Third: Rayleigh in phantom.
 Fourth: Rayleigh in detector.
 | ``options.reconstruct_scatter = false;``, if true, reconstructs the previously stored scatter components.
 | ``options.store_randoms = false;``, applies to GATE data load only.
 If true, stores randoms separately.
+Stored in ``SinRandoms``.
 | ``options.source = false;``, applies to GATE data load only.
 If true, stores the "source image" or "ground truth", i.e. the number of photons emitted and detected per voxel.
+Uses the source coordinates the compile the ground truth image.

 Reconstruction specific settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | ``options.subsets = 1;``, the number of subsets.
 Note that this has to be minimum of 1!
-Note that if you use forward/backward projection operators and want to use automatic subsets, you need to specify this!
+Note also that if you use forward/backward projection operators and want to use automatic subsets, you need to specify this before creating the class object (MATLAB/Octave) or initializing it (Python).
 | ``options.subset_type = 8;``, the subset selection type.
 See :doc:`algorithms`.
 For PET data, it is recommended to use 1 instead of 8.
-In Python, this is ``subsetType``.
+In Python, this is ``subsetType``, which can be used in MATLAB/Octave as well.
 | ``options.stochasticSubsetSelection = false;``, if true, the subsets are selected stochastically.
 | ``options.bedOffset = 0;``, offset value of the bed for multi-bed case.
 Should contain the offsets for each bed position.
 Built-in algorithms only!
 | ``options.nBed = 1;``, number of bed positions.
 Built-in algorithms only!